prashant2917/contacts_app_mvi_pattern/README.md

-# contacts_app_mvi_pattern
+# Contacts App Mvi Pattern
-Contacts App that demonstrate the MVI Architecture pattern in Android
+Contacts App that demonstrate the MVI Architecture pattern in Android.